nikolaia/lord-of-chaos-slides/slides/index.md

 ## Becoming a Chaos Engineer

+' * High everyone
-' High everyone.
-My name is Nikolai Norman Andersen and I'm right now the .NET competency lead at BEKK.
-So you might be thinking
+' * My name is Nikolai Norman Andersen, .NET competency lead at BEKK ' * NDC was months ago?
-' what the F is this guy doing here, NDC was months ago - this is JAVAzone.
-Well, even if most of us still have to choose a side in the
-' everlasting .NET vs Java battle - polyglot programming and common tools and services are now de facto standard.
-Chaos Engineering is a
+' * Polyglot programming and common tools and services are now de facto standard.
-' powerfull tool for every developer doing DevOps and Continious Delivery.
-It's for engineers that take ownership of their solutions
+' * powerfull tool for every developer in a DevOps culture ' * Wheel of Time reference
-' all the way into production and beyond.
-For those of you that caught the Wheel of Time reference in the title.
-Good for you!

 ***

 ### <a href="https://radar.bekk.no/tech2016/arkitektur-og-plattform" data-preview-link>BEKK Radar</a>

-' Recommended because they solve a lot of of problems regarding scalability and ' Moving away from the old monolitich ways of doing things, because they don't work for the new non-functional demands our customers give us
+' * Recommended because they solve a lot of of problems regarding scalability and availability ' * Moving away from the old monolitich ways of doing things, new non-functional demands our customers give us ' * Solves a problem, but introduces more?

 ---